aleksilassila/Islands/README.md

 Should you skip the step above, your islands will spawn in normal world instead of an empty one.

-Use command `/setworldspawn` to set spawn point on an island of your choice.
+You can set a specific island as default spawn island for new players.
+To do so, set `isSpawn: true` for the target island in `islands.yml`.

 The plugin will generate `wilderness` world for you, which is where players will spawn when they jump off their island.
 Deleting this world should be safe and players' inventories should not be reset.